krowflow/genie-whisper/memory-bank/progress.md

    - Added improved speech detection logic to reduce false negatives
    - Enhanced wake word detection accuracy with similarity matching and consecutive detection
    - Added support for "Hey Genie" variations and phonetic similarity
+   - Optimized Whisper transcription for GPU acceleration with adaptive processing
+   - Implemented performance monitoring and caching for faster transcription
 2. Implement advanced Genie animations with lip-sync
 3. Optimize performance for real-time transcription
 4. Add more visual feedback for user actions